younicam/younicam-AI/README.md

 jupyter notebook /path/to/notebook
 ```

 The *TPOT pipeline* notebook was used in order to find the best combination between ML model and hyperparameters.
 It outputs a .py pipeline to run the selected ML model with its configurations.
-We placed this piece of code inside the *Model Training* notebook in order to perform additional operation around the training.
+We used the returned pipeline inside the *Model Training* notebook in order to perform additional operation around the training (e.g. save intermediate dataset, evaluation).

 ## Structure